 - Folic Acid (Vitamin B9): Your body uses folic acid to help make DNA and RNA and works with vitamin B12 to make red blood cells and use iron throughout the body.
 It’s nothing short of poetry for your brain – evidence suggests B vitamins like Folic Acid may have slower cognitive decline than other folks.
 That is why it is a key ingredient of BrainPill™!

 No one supplement can ever be a health-panacea.
 If you are ever told this then be very concerned.
 Remember too, always discuss diets, nutrition and supplements with your doctor or other qualified medical professionals.
 Nevertheless, I can tell you with great certainty that good diets and regular exercises (mental and physical) should always be at the core of all your health goals.
-Supplements very much put the icing on your “health-cake” in a manner of speaking.
+Supplements very much put the icing on your “wellness-cake” in a manner of speaking.
 In other words, supplements alone will not work.

 The ingredients of BrainPill™, as supported by studies and medical doctor endorsements, do seem to make it a very credible brain-boosting supplement.
-Moreover, at the time of writing, there is no known negative side-effects taking this supplement.
+Moreover, at the time of writing, there are no known negative side-effects taking this supplement.